 Living off-campus when you’re a student is great; you’re freed from the school cafeteria, the randomly chosen roommate and sharing showers with 28 other sweaty freshman.
-The downside is you have to do everything yourself.
+The downside is you have to do everything yourself, unless you use a discounted real estate agent to help out.
 You’ll need to find those roommates and your apartment, and find food to fill your fridge.

 Finding an apartment to rent can be as tough as searching for houses for sale.
 Rent is a financial burden at any age, but perhaps never more so than when you’re a student with either zero, or near zero income.
 Luckily, this is the time in your life where everything seems exciting, including living in the basement of a house or having a roommate who’s trying to be a famous guitar player and practices every day until midnight.
 What do you care, you’re out at the bar anyway, right?